oldnotebook/Meraki-API-Network-CSV-List/README.md

 # Example Curl Command:
 Here's an example of the curl command for a windows machine (Fill out your org ID and API key):
-- curl -L -H "X-Cisco-Meraki-API-Key: <your api key here>" -H "Content-Type: application/json" -X GET "https://api.meraki.com/api/v0/organizations/<your org id here>/networks"
+- curl -L -H "X-Cisco-Meraki-API-Key: your-api-key-here" -H "Content-Type: application/json" -X GET "https://api.meraki.com/api/v0/organizations/your-org-id-here/networks"
 - **Note: the double quotes for a windows box.
 Use single quotes for a linux box.

 # To run this script on a windows box: